johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 The fundamental issues that prevent me from sticking on this device are:

+- no 3g: no data ~= no mobility
 - the camera
-    - i enjoy photography in my spare time

-- no 3g
-    - no data ~= no mobility
+- the lack of apps
 - no contacts

-- no apps

 I really wanted to use this phone but with all these hurdles, I can't.